 Academic Support Programs offers a variety of tutoring and tutorial formats to support students in their undergraduate and graduate coursework.

-- Graduate Writing Center: series of one-to-one tutorials serving graduate students who are completing coursework, focusing on the paper writing process and general expectations associated with graduate study.
+- Graduate Writing Center: One-to-one tutorials and small group writing sessions serving enrolled graduate students, focusing on the paper-writing process and general expectations associated with graduate studies.

-- Workshops: Tutors from both our writing centers facilitate several writing workshops each week, and they lead drop-in group workshops at appropriate times throughout each semester.
-Recent workshops include: "Time Management and Exam Preparation," "Cite, Write, Right," and "Preparing and Giving Oral Presentations."
+- Workshops: Tutors from both our writing centers facilitate several writing workshops each week, and they also lead a variety of drop-in group workshops at appropriate times throughout each semester.
+Recent workshops include: "Time Management and Exam Preparation," "Cite Right," and "Preparing and Giving Oral Presentations."